Borland: The 1980s: Foundations

-Borland Ltd. was founded in August 1981 by three Danish citizens – Niels Jensen, Ole Henriksen, and Mogens Glad – to develop products like Word Index for the CP/M operating system using an off-the-shelf company.
-However, the response to the company's products at the CP/M-82 show in San Francisco showed that a U.S. company would be needed to reach the American market.
-They met Philippe Kahn, who had just moved to Silicon Valley and had been a key developer of the Micral.
-Kahn was chairman, president, and CEO of Borland Inc. at its inception in 1983 and until 1995.
+Borland Ltd. was founded in August 1981 by three Danish citizens – Niels Jensen, Ole Henriksen, and Mogens Glad – to develop products, like Word Index, for the CP/M operating system using an off-the-shelf company.
+After the response to the company's products at the CP/M-82 show in San Francisco, it was determined that a U.S. company would be needed to reach the American market.
+They then met Philippe Kahn, who had just moved to Silicon Valley and had been a key developer of the Micral.
+Kahn was chairman, president, and CEO of Borland Inc. at its inception in 1983 until 1995.

-The first name for the company was not Borland.
-It was MIT.
-The acronym MIT stood for "Market In Time".
-The name "Borland" originated from a small company in Ireland, which was one of MIT initial customers.
-After they went bankrupt, MIT sought permission to acquire and use the name "Borland" in the U.S., following a legal recommendation during a rebranding prompted by a letter from MIT (Massachusetts Institute of Technology).
+The U.S. company was originally named "MIT", standing for "Market In Time".
+The name "Borland" originated from a small company in Ireland, which was one of MIT's initial customers.
+After the customer went bankrupt, MIT sought permission to acquire and use the name "Borland" in the U.S., following a legal recommendation during a rebranding prompted by a letter from the Massachusetts Institute of Technology (also abbreviated MIT).

 The main shareholders at the incorporation of Borland were Niels Jensen (250,000 shares), Ole Henriksen (160,000), Mogens Glad (100,000), and Kahn (80,000).